microsoft/mu/docs/WhatAndWhy/rust.md

 [QEMU](https://www.qemu.org/) is an open-source virtual machine emulator.
 Project Mu implements open-source firmware for the [QEMU Q35 platform](https://wiki.qemu.org/Features/Q35) in its [Mu Tiano Platforms repository](https://github.com/microsoft/mu_tiano_platforms).
 This open virtual platform is used as an easily accessible demonstration vehicle for Project Mu features.
-In this case, UEFI (DXE) modules are already included in the platform firmware to demonstrate their functionality (and test it in CI).
+In this case, UEFI (DXE) Rust modules are already included in the platform firmware to demonstrate their functionality (and test it in CI).

 Looking forward, we're continuing to expand the coverage of our firmware code written in Rust.
 We are excited to continue learning more about Rust in collaboration with the community and our partners.